 The FRA is responsible for urban renewal planning, land acquisition, business relocation, demolition of obsolete structures, and public improvements within the Urban Renewal District.
-To help spur private development in the URP area, the city of Fitchburg and the FRA has created the following initiatives:
+To help spur private development in the Urban Renewal Plan (URP) area, the city of Fitchburg and the FRA has created the following initiatives:

 - Adopt economic incentives for private investment throughout the area.

 - Assist with the construction of public improvements and private economic development with the use of eminent domain or private sale, when necessary.

 - Complete public infrastructure improvements for traffic and public safety reasons.

 - Revise existing zoning within the Urban Renewal Area to facilitate the removal of incompatible land use and provide incentives for development.

 - Commit housing incentive programs presently used by the City to this specific area.